 This advertorial was part of a co-branded package in partnership with American Advisors Group.
 I was tasked with coming up with three different concepts for advertorials to present to AAG.
 This is the concept they liked most.

 This advertorial for our paid social channels informs readers about debt relief and sways them to sign up for a consultation.
 Users access this content after clicking on a Facebook ad.

 These holiday cards were created on behalf of the marketing department as thank you’s to the company’s business partners.
 I decided to be a bit playful with the copy given the season.
 Although I wrote six different copy options, this one (the first I came up with) emerged as the favorite.

-This flu shot poster was an internal project meant to inspire LendingTree employees to sign up for a free flu shot.
+This flu shot poster was an internal project intended to inspire LendingTree employees to sign up for a free flu shot.
 I decided to keep the copy pretty simple and to the point, but also wanted to add some levity, hence the emoji.